phschon/ultrabot/README.md

 * `asyncio` library

-You can install the dependencies with pip doing
+You can install the dependencies with pip using

 ```
 pip install -r requirements.txt